-The precise shifting tides of Evripos Strait in Chalkida, the natural hot springs in Aidipsos, the endless hiking trails on Dyrfis Mountain, the highest top in the island (1.743 mt), the Ancient Greek Theatre and Museum in Eretria, the Monastery of St David the Elder, the Holy Convent Transfiguration of the Savior, founded by Saint Porphyrios, and the Christian Orthodox Church of St John the Russian in Prokopi, the phenomenal yet mysterious Dragon houses in Styra, are some of the most prominent highlights not to be missed while you make your way in Evia from top to bottom.
+The precise shifting tides of Evripos Strait in Chalkida, the natural hot springs in Aidipsos, the endless hiking trails on Dyrfis Mountain, the highest top in the island (1.743 mt), the Ancient Greek Theatre and Museum in Eretria, the Monastery of St David the Elder, the Holy Convent Transfiguration of the Savior, founded by Saint Porphyrios, and the Christian Orthodox Church of St John the Russian in Prokopi, the phenomenal yet mysterious Dragon houses in Styra, the often neglected yet majestic island of Skyros (only 2 hours away from port of Kymi) are some of the most prominent highlights not to be missed while you make your way in Evia from top to bottom.

-Agrotourism, 4×4 off road, kite surfing, scuba diving, fishing, trekking, canyoning, rock climbing and wine tours are also offered in abundance all over the island.
+Agrotourism at Zarka or Monodry, 4×4 off road, kite surfing outside of Chalkida, scuba diving in Petries, fishing in Marmari, trekking, canyoning & rock climbing in Manikia and wine tours in Chalkida & Eretria are also offered in abundance all over the island.
 Only thing to know before booking is the perfect season, so you are at the right place, with the right people at the right time!

 According to Henry Miller, it takes a lifetime for someone to discover Greece, but it only takes an instant to fall in love with her.